oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 print(f'DataToken @{data_token.address} has a `pool` available @{pool_address}')
 ```

-## 5. Marketplace posts asset for sale using price obtained from balancer pool
+## 5. Marketplace posts asset for sale using price obtained from pool

 ```python
 from ocean_utils.agreements.service_types import ServiceTypes